Istanbul Public Transportation

 M1 is not that popular among the tourists.
 Because it’s useful only for getting from the Ataturk Airport to the downtown.
 This is basically airport metro line.

-M2 is much more popular comparing to the M1, for the fact that it’s covering major part of modern Istanbul, such as Taksim, Beşiktaş, Levent, Şişli, Mecidiyeköy and Sarıyer.
+M2 is much more popular comparing to the M1, for the fact that it’s covering major part of modern Istanbul, such as Taksim, Besiktas, Levent, Sisli, Mecidiyekoy and Sariyer.
 People who are on a business trip, would benefit from this line most.

-The largest shopping malls of the city placed around the M2 metro stations, such as Levent’s Metrocity, Cevahir, Kanyon, Sarıyer’s Istinye Park.
-The long and wide boulevard of Istanbul Barbaros Bulvarı also parallel with this metro line.
-Many business places, offices, plazas, hotels, newspapers, banks and holding companies located on this busy boulevard.
+The best shopping malls of the city placed around the M2 metro stations, such as Levent’s Metrocity, Cevahir, Kanyon and Sariyer’s Istinye Park.
+The long and wide boulevard of Istanbul Barbaros Bulvari is also parallel with this metro line.
+Many of the business places, offices, plazas, hotels and banks located along this busy boulevard.

 Istanbul Tram Stop